top of page

 Final Takeaways

-• Hong Kong’s tax system is simple but requires organization.
+• Hong Kong’s tax system is simple but requires organization and transparency.

-• Offshore status is possible but requires 100% clear offshore operations.
+• Offshore status is possible but requires 100% clear offshore operations and documentation.

-Actionable tip: Audit your operations, verify sourcing, and prepare clear documentation before claiming offshore status.
+Actionable tip: Audit operations, verify sourcing, and prepare clear documentation before claiming offshore status.

 bottom of page